baskeboler/infuy-node-red-slides/slides/face-api-persongroup-person.md

 ## Face API (PersonGroup Person)

-This is a new Markdown slide
+`POST /personGroups/{id-person-group}/persons`

 note:
 Put your speaker notes here.
 You can see them pressing 's'.